Protesters denounce Abraham Lincoln statue in D.C., urge removal of Emancipation Memorial

 The memorial has had detractors ever since it was put in place.

 The statue was commissioned and paid for by African Americans, including many former Union soldiers and those who had been enslaved, but its design was overseen by an all-white committee.
 Critics say the image of a paternalistic Lincoln and subservient enslaved man discounts African Americans’ role in winning their freedom.
-The model for the kneeling figure was Archer Alexander, a former slave who assisted Union troops and escaped on his own.
+The model for the kneeling figure was Archer Alexander, a formerly enslaved man who assisted Union troops and escaped on his own.

 Del.
 Eleanor Holmes Norton (D), the District’s nonvoting representative in Congress, said this week that it should be placed in a museum.

 “Although formerly enslaved Americans paid for this statue to be built in 1876, the design and sculpting process was done without their input, and it shows,” Norton said in a statement.
-“The statue fails to note in any way how enslaved African Americans pushed for their own emancipation.
+“The statue fails to note in any way how enslaved African Americans pushed for their own emancipation.”

-But some scholars are urging caution as such calls intensify.
+But some scholars are urging caution as such demands intensify.

 The statue, they say, is hugely important in African American history.
 For many years it was the only statue commissioned and paid for by African Americans and was the only statue dedicated to the promise of the Emancipation Proclamation.

-“Even though the image is problematic it’s part of our history that African Americans themselves paid for this monument and it was their way of saying slavery had ended,” said Evelyn Brooks Higginbotham, chairwoman of the history department at Harvard University and a prominent African American historian.
+“Even though the image is problematic, it’s part of our history that African Americans themselves paid for this monument and it was their way of saying slavery had ended,” said Evelyn Brooks Higginbotham, chairwoman of the history department at Harvard University and a prominent African American historian.

 “The detractors are right: The image it is setting forth is the image of Lincoln bestowing freedom on African Americans without capturing the sensibility that black men were fighting in that war,” Higginbotham said.
 However, she added, “For a man of his time, the job Lincoln got done was astounding, and so African Americans had positive feelings about him and most still do.”